markusmoenig/ShaderMania/README.md

 ## 2023 Update

-ShaderMania v2 is now under active development (now under the MIT license instead of GPL).
+I worked on ShaderMania v2 for some time, the partly finished product is in the master branch of this repo (now under the MIT license instead of GPL).

+However at the moment I believe that [Render-Z](https://github.com/markusmoenig/Render-Z) has more potential as it offers a new approach to shader development.
+I might go back to ShaderMania v2 later this year or the next.

-The below text references v1 which is right now still in the AppStore.
+The below text references v1 which is the version in the AppStore.

 ![screenshot](images/screen.png)